 Do you have your first grandchild on the way?
 Congratulations!
 One of the fun things about being a new grandparent is deciding (or discovering) what your grandchildren will call you!
 Will you choose from a list of most popular grandparent names?
 Choose something traditional?
 Or get creative?

-When it comes to grandparent learning adventures, we’re the experts.
-But to find advice on grandparent names, we decided to poll our Facebook fans to find out what names for grandparents they recommend.
-We got over 750 grandparents who shared their unique grandparent names with us, and we’ve used that data to put together a grandparents’ naming guide to help you decide your grandparent nickname.
+We polled fans of our Grandparent Adventures to find out what names for grandparents they recommend.
+More than 750 grandparents shared their unique grandparent names with us, and we’ve put together a grandparents’ naming guide to help you decide your grandparent nickname.
 Choose wisely!
 And most importantly, have fun!

 “’Tis an honor to be called ‘grandma.’
 That was what I called the best Grandma in the world, my Grandma Mary.”

 Some people can’t separate the idea of being a grandparent with the name that they called their own grandparent.
 When you hear your grandmother or grandfather’s name, are you filled with a comforting warmth of nostalgia?
 Then maybe the right choice for you is to keep it in the family—whatever that name may be.

 “Nana because ... well, because that’s what Grandmothers are called in my family.”

 Among the nicknames for grandparents in English, two of the most traditional grandparent pairings are “Grandma and Grandpa” (often followed by your first name) and “Nana and Papa.”
 The names are classy, universally understood and carry a sense of tradition.
 But maybe you want something more unique and creative.
 Then read on.